Doctors, Hospital Find Success Fighting Obesity

 Before beginning the eight-week Sprint 8 study, the middle-aged research subjects in the King’s Daughters study were required to participate in a one-hour presentation.
-During the presentation Campbell explained that they may get comments about changing their makeup.
-“The skin-thickening potential is very motivating to women and a very real benefit,” said Campbell.
 While Sprint 8 only takes 20 minutes, three days a week, it is an intense exercise program that conditions the aerobic and the anaerobic processes for the heart muscle.
 Because of this intensity, Campbell recommends that individuals get a physician’s exam before starting anaerobic exercise.

 “Sprint 8 can be performed in many different ways,” explained Campbell.
 “One of the best ways to learn Sprint 8 is on your favorite piece of cardio equipment.”